hatsari/DDB_Query_Insight_ServerSide/README.md

 Dynamo DB's default connection is HTTPS(TLS Communication), it cost about 20mill sec comparing not to use it.
 And when using ddb_rproxy, it took more 13 mill comparing to HTTP connection.
 10 mill's overhead is not bad, I think.

 ## Next Step
-- CDK script to build components automatically
+- CDK script to build components automatically  [done, 2020.09.10]
 - Containerization to adapt in container environment

 ## Summary